-Maya Brcic, U1, also shares that in the height of the Black Lives Matter movement she too felt social pressure to post.“At first I was annoyed at those who didn’t post because I thought that meant they weren’t an ally.
+Molly, who wishes to remain anonymous, also shares that in the height of the Black Lives Matter movement she too felt social pressure to post.
+“At first I was annoyed at those who didn’t post because I thought that meant they weren’t an ally.
 Later on, I realized everyone uses social media differently.
-Just because someone didn’t post doesn’t mean they don’t support the movement,” shares Maya Brcic, U1 Arts.
+Just because someone didn’t post doesn’t mean they don’t support the movement,” shares Molly, a U1 Arts student.

 Activism is not restricted to social media.
 “I’d rather have someone have a meaningful conversation about it and learn something from that than to post an Instagram story about it,” says McGowan.